blakecaldwell/fluidmem-cloudlab/README.md

  - Login to the node with the ssh key provided to cloudlab
  - A message at login will print out a command to run to start phase 2.
 This command can be run in parallel across all nodes in the cluster using pdsh
  - The script may instruct you to reboot the machine afterwards.
 This would need to be done on all systems in the cluster (again using pdsh)

-## Development
-If making changes to the scripts in setup/, after cloning this repository, run `./create-tarball.sh` to create `setup.tar.gz` which is what the CloudLab profile downloads and extracts on boot.
-Push changes to the repo master branch.

-## Pull requests
- * Submit without .tar.gz